razi-rais/microservices/README.md

 Simple one line command that will help you stress test the CPU memory.
 Please note that you need to download SysInternals utlity [testlimit64](https://live.sysinternals.com/windowsinternals/testlimit64.exe) first and make sure its available inside the running container.

 ```
 //NOTE: In the command below, testlimit64.exe is available inside C:/Downloads/ directory on the host.
-Also, -m switch limits //      container memory usage to 1024 MB max.
+//Also, -m switch limits //container memory usage to 1024 MB max.

 docker run -it -m 1024M -v C:/Downloads/:C:/utils/ microsoft/windowsservercore powershell